strNophix/gitigrab/README.md

 # gitigrab

 Helps you quickly add a gitignore file to your projects.
+Utilizes the templates from [Github's gitigore repo](https://github.com/github/gitignore/).

 ## Usage
 ```sh